Quality Settings

 Optimize your PDFs for better performance and smaller file sizes:

-- Use appropriate quality settings
+- Use appropriate quality settings based on content type

 Common Mistakes to Avoid